 Updated 25 November 2019 (Date first published: 24 July 2015)

-Examples below should be read in conjuction with the Risk Outlook 2017/18.
+Examples below should be read in conjuction with our Risk Outlook.

 Solicitor loses firm money by clicking on email attachment

 The following case illustrates the importance of treating email attachments with caution, and independently verifying calls claiming to be from your bank.